-The question may arise what the relevance of such small scale pilots is for detection of look-alike applications.
-The pilots invariably involve user services and thus presuppose co-operative participants.
-However useful the results of such pilots may be, they are of little or no value to assess the prospect of a very large-scale application of biometrics to travel-documents in order to solve the look-alike problem.
+The question may arise what the relevance of such small-scale pilots is for detection of look-alike applications.
+The pilots invariably involve user services and thus involve co-operative participants.
+However useful the results of such pilots may be, they are of little or no value to assess the prospect of a nation wide application of biometrics to travel-documents in order to solve the look-alike problem.
 The latter is not a user service, contrary, it is a means to control users, the user group also comprising non-co-operative and even hostile users.
 It would seem difficult, if at all possible, to set up pilots that supply realistic and helpful experience in the practice of look-alike fraud.
-Consequently, the success of the application of biometrics on travel-documents in order to detect look-alikes seems largely unpredictable.
+Consequently, the success of the application of biometrics on travel-documents in order to detect look-alikes seems difficult to predict on the basis of these small scale pilots.